lechab/newstatpress/README.md

 - [ ] Database migration routine with unique name
 - [ ] Serialize some NewStatPress options
 - [ ] Donation page to finish
+- [ ] Add option for adding a fixed number of visits for how before use another statistic plugin

 ## 1.1.4
 *Released date: 2016-01-xx